clamsproject/mmif/specifications/index.md

 However, as we've previously seen, some media are not results of processing an existing medium, but are primary source documents that were *given* from the beginning.
 Hence, contents of such media are likely to be just pointers to files encoded in `location` (instead of encoded in `text`) and more importantly, metadata of them do not contain `source` and `app` fields.

 > This glances over the problem that we need some way for Tesseract to know what bounding boxes to take.
-Either introducing some kind of type or use the tool property in the metadata or maybe introduce a subtype for BoundingBox like TextBox.
-In general, we may need to solve what we never really solved for LAPPS which is what view should be used as input for a tool.
+Either introducing some kind of type or use the app property in the metadata or maybe introduce a subtype for BoundingBox like TextBox.
+In general, we may need to solve what we never really solved for LAPPS which is what view should be used as input for an app.

 Note that the image just had a bounding box for the part of the image with the word *yelp*, but there were three other image regions that could have been input to OCR as well.
 The representation above would be rather inefficient because it would repeat similar metadata over and over again.
 So we introduce a mechanism that in a way does the same as the annotations list in a view in that it allows metadata to be stored only once: